-I get this question a lot and sometimes it’s about my photography!
+I get this question a lot, and sometimes it’s about my photography!
 I do have a creative brain, I think in quotes and songs, I can remember odd details about historical people/time, and I routinely drift off on a tangent in my mind long after the conversation has ended.
-It is hard to teach creativity and in some cases, it’s forced out of us (school, work, home), but when it comes to photography I mostly steal it.
-I mean I’m inspired by others.
+It is hard to teach creativity, and in some cases, it’s forced out of us (school, work, home), but I mostly steal it when it comes to photography.
+I mean, I’m inspired by others.
 Below are some ways to get the creative juices flowing.

-I started added the rubber ducky to photos because I know people in my life that love rubber duckies and only some of them are kids.
-I added the ducks for them but I’m so in love with the effect I add them for myself now.
-They’re bright, cheerful, and add whimsy to any photo.
+I started added the rubber ducky to photos because I know people in my life that love rubber duckies, and only some of them are kids.
+I added the ducks for them, but I’m so in love with the effect I add them for myself now.
+They’re bright, cheerful and add whimsy to any photo.
 So pick a physical object that represents someone or something in your life.
-I’ve seen people add sock monkey and my little pony dolls to photos but it can be a model plane (for a parent that use to fly), or a photo of a loved one.
-It can be as simple as a bright ball that’s your favorite color or have a deeper meaning maybe a book that changed your life.
+I’ve seen people add sock monkey and my little pony dolls to photos, but it can be a model plane (for a parent that used to fly) or a photo of a loved one.
+It can be as simple as a bright ball that’s your favorite color or have a deeper meaning, maybe a book that changed your life.

-Try something crazy when editing a photo, what happens if you turn the saturation all the way up?
-Play around with tint, contrast, darken, lighten shadows, or use filter settings in whatever program you use to edit.
-The great thing about digital photos, you can revert back to original or just not save the edits.
-If all the features seem overwhelming (it was to me), then just try the extreme low and high end for one setting.
-Or you can search on youtube and someone will be able to explain the settings in a way you understand.
+Try something crazy when editing a photo; what happens if you turn the saturation all the way up?
+Play around with tint, contrast, darken, lighten shadows or filter settings in whatever program you edit.
+The great thing about digital photos, you can revert to the original or not save the edits.
+If all the features seem overwhelming (it was to me), try the extreme low and high end for one setting.
+Or you can search on youtube, and someone will explain the settings in a way you understand.
 We don’t learn or understand the same way so if the first video doesn’t help, try another with a different host.
-It took about 5 different photographers to explain the F-Stop to me (insert shameless plug for another post. https://jmptraveler.com/2020/06/12/what-the-f-stop/) to be fair the first four just said the same thing but in different accents.
+It took about 5 different photographers to explain the F-Stop to me (insert shameless plug for another post. https://jmptraveler.com/2020/06/12/what-the-f-stop/); to be fair, the first four just said the same thing but in different accents.

 Take your photos from a different angle.
 Tilt the camera so the leaning tower of Pisa is straight and everyone else is at an angle.
 Take upshots of a forest canopy or building facade.
 Lay down on the ground and take photos of mountains, really make them massive.
-If everyone is taking landscape horizontal photos, take some vertical shots, it’s surprising how little it takes to make our mind see something differently.
-Last, don’t just take photos of holiday views, take photos of everyday items in our house, or what you are eating and drinking.
-I don’t drink so I literally stopped them so I could get this shot.
+If everyone is taking landscape horizontal photos and some vertical shots, it’s surprising how little it takes to make our minds see something differently.
+Last, don’t just take photos of holiday views, take photos of everyday items in your house or what you are eating and drinking.
+I don’t drink, so I literally stopped them so I could get this shot.
 I’m going to sound super nerdy/snobby but see how the smooth glass contrast with the rough textured salt rim?
-I did a color splash effect (selected one color to highlight) with the green lime wedge and now it’s art, I wish I had one with the whole glass in focus but it’s rude to make people wait for there food or drinks.
+I did a color splash effect (selected one color to highlight) with the green lime wedge, and now it’s art; I wish I had one with the whole glass in focus, but it isn’t nice to make people wait for their food or drinks.
 Also, it looked in focus on my camera screen.

-Photography is not a science it’s an art and we all have different taste when it comes to art.
-You photos don’t have to look like the covers of National Geographic.
+Photography is not a science.
+It’s an art, and we all have different tastes when it comes to art.
+Your photos don’t have to look like the covers of National Geographic.